About the Studio School

 • Fronts onto The Brown Foundation, Inc. Plaza, which provides ample outdoor space for programs and performances

-• The street-level Glassell Coffee Bar for students and the public
+• A street-level café for students and the public

 • The BBVA Roof Garden, a sloping, walkable green roof offering dramatic views of the Sarofim campus